 This tutorial is meant for people with a decent programming background.
 At the very least you should know C and have some idea about concepts like queues, mutexes, and so on.
 You should know some basics about multimedia; things like waveforms and such, but you don't need to know a lot, as I explain a lot of those concepts in this tutorial.

-There are printable HTML files along the way as well as old school ASCII files.
+There are also old school ASCII files of the tutorials.
 You can also get a tarball of the text files and source code or just the source.
-You can get a printable page of the full thing in HTML or in text.

 Please feel free to email me with bugs, questions, comments, ideas, features, whatever, at dranger at gmail dot com.